Variables

 person somebody = person { age: 23, name: "marci", is_male: true };

 Accessing an enum variable is no different from other languages.
-The default type for an enum is an int if not defined by the user.
+The default type for an enum is a uint if not defined by the user.

 struct Apple {